gep13/gep13/input/blog/old-new-sculpt-ergonomic.md

 Title: Out with the old, in with the new - Microsoft Sculpt Ergonomic
 Published: 7/6/2014
 Tags:
-- Ergonomic
+- ergonomic
-- Keyboard
+- keyboard
-- Microsoft
+- microsoft
-- Sculpt
+- sculpt
 ---

 # tl;dr